stalart-community-dev/stalart-community-jvm/README.en.md

 - This utility is not affiliated with the game developer.
 - Use at your own risk.
-- Do not contact game support for this utility; use repository Issues instead.
+- Do not contact game support for this utility; use repository Issues instead. ds:(nyrokume)